propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/Route 53/AWS Route53: Routing Policies.md

 **Weighted**: Route53 responds to queries based on Weighting that you specify in this and other record sets that have the same name and type.

+It lets you split your traffic based on different weights assigned.

+You might not see this in a few minutes, you can notice result during the whole day.

+> For example, you can set 10% of your traffic to go to ELB1 and other 90% - to ELB2 (they might be in different regions or in one).

 ## LATENCY